Voice of America: Kurdistan and Iran

 VOA's service in Iran had a negative impact on Kurds and Kurdistan according to the publication Kurdish Life in 2000.
 They claimed that the VOA exacerbated the conflict between the Talabani and the Barzani.
 They further claimed that the VOA covered up wrongful imprisonments, wrongful arrests, and the building of extremist mosques.
 According to the same publication, Kurds were being turned into fanatics, and a new generation of terrorists was forming because of the VOA.
 They claimed the VOA was doing this to help PUK.

 On April 2, 2007, Abdul Malik Rigi, the leader of Jundullah, an Iranian Muslim Sunni Salafi militant group with possible links to al-Qaeda, appeared on Voice of America's Persian-language service.
 The interview was condemned by the Iranian government.
 He also alleges he had American support in an official TV broadcast.
 Jundullah was linked to attacks on both Iranian military and civilians.
 Rigi was captured by the Iranian security services and executed in 2010 in Evin Prison in Tehran.

-On June 12, 2024, the House Foreign Affairs Committee concluded that there was "credible evidence of corruption" regarding the matter of Setareh Derakhshesh Sieg, the former director of Voice of America's Persian News Network (PNN).
-Sieg had been terminated in January 2021 for falsifying her education credentials and corruption-related offenses, but was later reinstated in February under the Biden administration.